 Dysphagia describes difficulties swallowing due to impaired motor control over the muscles in the mouth and throat.
 Individuals with dysphagia may experience coughing, drooling, and a weak voice.
 In severe cases, they may need to use a feeding tube to ensure proper nutrition.

-There are multiple possible cognitive effects of TBI.
+There are multiple possible cognitive effects of brain injury.
 These most often occur after a frontal lobe injury, which affects a person’s ability to process information.
 Additionally, a TBI can affect our perceptual-cognitive skills.

 and significantly affect the way individuals interpret the surrounding environment.
 As a result, they can affect one’s relationships, career, and overall recovery.
 Fortunately, with the right interventions (which will be explained later in this article), individuals often learn how to overcome cognitive and perceptual changes.